bluetoother/ble-shepherd/doc/advanced_topics.md

         | hwRev        | String | Hardware revision.
 It is the value of Characteristic UUID 0x2a27. |
         | swRev        | String | Software revision.
 It is the value of Characteristic UUID 0x2a28. |

-    * `gattDefs` (*Object*): If your BLE device have some private GATT definitions, you can provide here, and it will be registered automatically when developer register your plugin to **ble-shepherd**.
-Each property of `gattDefs` list in following table.
+    * `gattDefs` (*Object*): This property is a meta-data object and is optional.
+If you have some private GATT definitions on your BLE device, tell **ble-shepherd** with this property.
+When developers register the plugin, the definitions will be registered as well.
+The meta-data object `gattDefs` should contain the following two properties:

         | Property       | Type  | Description                                         |
         |----------------|-------|-----------------------------------------------------|
         | service        | Array | An array of the _Service information object_        |
         | characteristic | Array | An array of the _Characteristic information object_ |

-    **Note**: You can see more detail about _Service information object_ and _Characteristic information object_ in section [How to define your own Services and Characteristics](#addDefinition).
+    **Note**: Lear more about the _Service information object_ and _Characteristic information object_ in section [How to define your own Services and Characteristics](#addDefinition).

-* Example
+* The Relay Example of `bshep-plugin-sivann-relay`

 ```js
 var relayPlugin = {